Students Tased by Atlanta Police Awarded $2 Million Settlement

 0:00

-The councilors voted 13-1 to settle the federal lawsuit filed against the city in June 2021 by Messiah Young and Taniyah Pilgrim, two students at historically black colleges in Atlanta.
-The pair alleged Atlanta police officers had no justification for pulling them from their car and arresting them on May 30, 2020.
+The councilors voted 13–1 to settle the federal lawsuit filed against the city in June 2021 by Messiah Young and Taniyah Pilgrim, two students at historically black colleges in Atlanta.
+The pair alleged that Atlanta police officers had no justification for pulling them from their car and arresting them on May 30, 2020.

 Mr. Young was charged with eluding police, but the charges were dropped the following day, and Ms. Pilgrim was never charged, their lawyers said during a press conference in June 2021.

-Then-Mayor Keisha Lance Bottoms and then-Police Chief Erika Shields later announced that two officers had been fired and three others placed on desk duty.
+Then-Mayor Keisha Lance Bottoms and then-police Chief Erika Shields later announced that two officers had been fired and three others placed on desk duty.

 Arrest warrants were issued for six officers, but the charges were dropped in May 2022 by a special prosecutor assigned to the case.

-Cherokee Judicial Circuit District Attorney Samir Patel said the students violated curfew and the officers’ use of force was a “direct result” of their alleged “resistance to and noncompliance with the officer’s instructions.”
+Cherokee Judicial Circuit District Attorney Samir Patel said the students violated curfew and that the officers’ use of force was a “direct result” of their alleged “resistance to and noncompliance with the officer’s instructions.”

-“It is also clear from the evidence that the use of the Taser, and indeed any force used by the officers ended immediately once Mr. Young and Ms. Pilgrim were subdued,” Mr. Patel said in May 2022.
+“It is also clear from the evidence that the use of the Taser, and indeed any force used by the officers, ended immediately once Mr. Young and Ms. Pilgrim were subdued,” Mr. Patel said in May 2022.

 Mr. Patel also said the video circulated through media following the incident “was not an accurate portrayal of the entire encounter between Mr. Young, Ms. Pilgrim, and law enforcement.”